darioragusa/JWLibrary-VideosAdder/README.md

 # JWLibrary-VideosAdder
-This app allows you to add custom videos in the downloaded media section and show them on the second monitor.
+This app allows you to add custom videos to the Watchtower of the current week and show them on the second monitor.